aaquib19/demucs-api/readme.md

 PORT=5002 USE_GPU=false python app.py

-go to the directory in which you have the file, then execute the below command : curl -X POST -F "file=@test.mp3" -F "instruments=vocals,drums,bass,other" http://127.0.0.1:5001/separate
+Please remember that processing may take some time, so please wait3-5 min go to the directory in which you have the file, then execute the below command : curl -X POST -F "file=@test.mp3" -F "instruments=vocals,drums,bass,other" http://127.0.0.1:5001/separate